rodrigolf080/xshell/README.md

 -- Disclaimer:
 :: This program is a modified version of the one made by Suprotik Dey (LinkedIn :: https://www.linkedin.com/in/suprotik-dey-368706127/)
 :: The source is available at the website www.geeksforgeeks.org :: https://www.geeksforgeeks.org/making-linux-shell-c/
+:: Please read the "LICENSE" for more information
 ----
 -- Description:
 :: "xshell" or "xsh" is an Open Source Unix Shell built in C by forking a child process to execute the job, using GNU libreadline-dev, execvp system call for non built in commands and allows piping and background processes.